 “The premise is good, the worldbuilding is good, but unfortunately the game imposes decisions that time and time again counter the character development you've been pretending to build.”

-“That being an oversimplification of character development.”
+“That is an oversimplification of character development.”

 “Short and overly simplified character development (not realistic enough).”